plangrid/flask-rebar/docs/quickstart/swagger_generation.rst

        default_response_schema=DefaultResponseSchema()
    )

-   rebar = Rebar(swagger_generator=generator)
+   rebar = Rebar()
+   registry = rebar.create_handler_registry(swagger_generator=generator)

-Notice that since we've started to customize the swagger generator, we should specify the generator instance when instantiating our Rebar instance so our swagger endpoints get this same default response.
+Notice that since we've started to customize the swagger generator, we should specify the generator instance when instantiating our Registry instance so our swagger endpoints get this same default response.

 Authenticators
 ^^^^^^^^^^^^^^